ibm-cloud-docs/key-protect/view-keys.md

 For more information on key states, see [Key states and transitions](/docs/key-protect?topic=key-protect-key-states#key-transitions).
 {: note}

 [After you create or import your existing keys into the service](/docs/key-protect?topic=key-protect-create-root-keys), you have two options to view your keys.
-The first option, [View keys through the resource list](/docs/key-protect?topic=key-protect-view-keys&interface=ui#filter-key-state-gui-resource-list), works for all keys except those you have assigned [fine-grained access to](/docs/key-protect?topic=key-protect-grant-access-keys#grant-access-key-level).
-For information about how to view keys with fine-grain access, check out [Viewing fine-grain access keys IAM](/docs/key-protect?topic=key-protect-view-keys&interface=ui#filter-key-state-gui-iam).
+The first option, [View keys through the resource list](/docs/key-protect?topic=key-protect-view-keys&interface=ui#filter-key-state-gui-resource-list), works for all keys except those with [fine-grained access](/docs/key-protect?topic=key-protect-grant-access-keys#grant-access-key-level).
+For information about viewing keys with fine-grain access, see [Viewing fine-grain access keys IAM](/docs/key-protect?topic=key-protect-view-keys&interface=ui#filter-key-state-gui-iam).

 #### Viewing keys through the resource list
 {: #filter-key-state-gui-resource-list}